 Largemouth Bass: Lake Fork is world-renowned for its trophy largemouth, and for good reason.
-These fish grow big and mean here, thanks to the Florida-strain genetics and abundant forage.
-The lake record stands at over 18 pounds, and double-digit fish are caught regularly.
+These fish grow big and mean here, with many topping the 10-pound mark.
 Spring is prime time for giants, but you can catch quality bass year-round.
-There's nothing quite like the heart-stopping moment when a big ol' Lake Fork lunker crushes your bait!
+They love to hang around submerged timber, points, and drop-offs.
+When you hook into a Lake Fork lunker, hold on tight - these fish know how to fight!

 Vehicle Guest Capacity: 2